IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 A `View` is a connection to a particular `Stream` in a running application.  `Views` provide a continuous sample of the data in a `Stream`.

-After a `View` is created, you can access the data programmatically, which will be covered in the subsequent section.
+Use the `View` object you create to fetch data from the Stream once teh application is running.

-You can also use the Streams Console or the Job Graph in IBM Cloud Pak for Data to examine the data from a `View`.
+You can also use the Streams Console or the Job Graph in IBM Cloud Pak for Data to inspect the data from the `Stream`.

 <h3 id="quickfactsaboutviews">Quick facts about views</h3>

 <ul>
 <li>Views provide a <em>sample</em> of the data on a Stream, and not all the tuples on the <code>Stream</code>.</li>

-<li>Views must be created before the application <code>Topology</code> is submitted. </li>
+<li>Create all Views before you submit the application <code>Topology</code>.</li>

-<li>The View can be used to fetch data from the Stream only while the application is running.</li>
+<li>Use a `View` to fetch data from a `Stream` only while the application is running.</li>

-<li>The data retrieved by the View is read-only, so you cannot use a View to modify the tuples on a <code>Stream</code>.</li>
+<li>The data retrieved by the View is read-only, so you cannot use a `View` to change the tuples on a <code>Stream</code>.</li>
 </ul>

 ### Creating a `View`

-Given a `Stream` object, use `Str(eam.view()`]https://streamsxtopology.readthedocs.io/en/stable/streamsx.topology.topology.html#streamsx.topology.topology.Stream.view) to create a view for that `Stream`.
+Given a `Stream` object, use [`Stream.view()`]https://streamsxtopology.readthedocs.io/en/stable/streamsx.topology.topology.html#streamsx.topology.topology.Stream.view) to create a view for that `Stream`.

 ~~~~ python
 input_stream = topo.source(my_src_function)